GSA/sinwebapp/README.md

 ### Additional Prerequisites For Local Development

-<b>Note you must be using a Linux distro to develop locally!<b> The python web server <i>gunicorn</i> is Unix based and incompatible with Windows!
+<b>Note you must be using a Linux distro to develop locally!</b> The python web server <i>gunicorn</i> is Unix based and incompatible with Windows!

 - [Python](https://www.python.org/downloads/)
 - [NodeJs](https://nodejs.org/en/download/)